 Mixing patterns

-Using a recommended permissible factor of 0.05 (Laaksoharju et al, 2009), all samples are located inside the cover area of the polygon of PCA plot (Fig. 8).
+Using a recommended permissible factor of 0.05 (Laaksoharju et al, 2009), all samples are located inside the cover area of the polygon of PCA plot (Fig. 7).
 The estimated mixing proportions are present in Table 4.
-Results indicate that the proportions of hydrothermal fluids are largest in group 1 varying from 1.9 to 12.5%.
+Results indicate that the proportions of hydrothermal fluids are largest in the HG group varying from 1.9 to 12.5%.
 The hydrothermal mixing proportions according to Cl mass balance method were consistently higher, ranging from 6.2 to 20.6%.
-Especiall AT5 shows important differences between both methods.
-The other groups show hydrothermal fractions below 1.4% according to M3 modeling and 4.4% obtained from Cl mass balance method.
-The differences between the two methods is not only due to the distinct underlying algorithm of both methods, but also due the fact that M3 modeling uses 3 reference waters and Cl mass balance only 2 reference waters (thermal/non-termal).
-Group 3 represents an insignificant share of hydrothermal water (~0%) due to fact that these wells are located in recharge areas.
+Especially AT5 shows important differences between both methods.
+The other groups show hydrothermal fractions below 1.7% according to M3 modeling and 4.4% obtained from Cl mass balance method.
+The PG group represents an insignificant share of hydrothermal water (~0%) due to fact that these wells are located in recharge areas.
 On the other hand, this group shows an important proportion of anthropogenic impacted water (>50%), while all other groups are less affected (<37%).

-These results validate the initial selection of groups based on cluster analysis.
+These results validate the initial selection of groups based on cluster analysis: cold groundwater, polluted groundwater, mixed groundwater and hydrothermal groundwater.
 Geographically, groundwater with elevated hydrothermal proportions is located in the south to southeastern area (Toluquilla), and elevated proportions of polluted groundwater are located mostly in the urbanized area of Guadalajara.
-Hydrothermal fractions computed with Cl mass balance method are general higher than those with M3 program, while for group 3 (fresh groundwater) there is no correspondence between methods.
-Differences may be due to the underlying conceptual differences in both approaches.
+Hydrothermal fractions computed with Cl mass balance method are general higher than those with M3 program, while for the polluted groundwater group there is no correspondence between methods.
+The differences between the two methods is not only due to the distinct underlying algorithm of both methods, but also due the fact that M3 modeling uses 3 reference waters and Cl mass balance only 2 reference waters (thermal/non-termal).
 However there is a generally high correlation between both methods (r2 = 0.87) which validates the results.

 Groundwater Flow System of Guadalajara